-Between Jade and Plastic project is a series of illustrations that attempts to challenge the boundaries between humans and birds, exploring the color gradient on a dark canvas in digital drawing, cooping the notion of animism, metaphorical motion capture, and anthropomorphic objects.
+Between Jade and Plastic project is a series of illustrations that attempts to challenge the boundaries between images of birds and non-birds, exploring the possibilities of AI variation, cooping the notion of animism, metaphorical motion capture, and anthropomorphic objects.

 Birder.
 The acceptable term is used to describe the person who seriously pursues the hobby of birding.
 May be professional or amateur.